jonbnewman/mobx-store-provider/README.md

 import AppStore from "./AppStore";
 import MyNameDisplay from "./MyNameDisplay";

-export const appStoreId = "app-store";
+// The identifier used for our AppStore (can be anything, any any type) export const appStoreId = "app-store";

 function App() {
-  const Provider = useProvider(appStoreId);
+  // Get the Provider for our AppStore const Provider = useProvider(appStoreId);

-  const appStore = createStore(() =>
+  // Create our AppStore instance const appStore = createStore(() =>
     AppStore.create(appStoreId, { user: "Jonathan" }),
   );

-  return (
+  // Wrap our application with the Provider passing it the appStore return (
     <Provider value={appStore}>
       <UserDisplay />